Streamlined-Turing/streamlined_be/README.md

 This project requires Ruby 2.7.4

 1. Fork and clone this repository.
-2. CD into the root directory.
+2. `cd` into the root directory.
 3. Run `bundle install`
-4. Run `rails db:{drop,create,migrate}`
+4. Run `rails db:{drop,create,migrate,seed}`
+5. To run the test suite, run `bundle exec rspec`
-5. To run this server, enter `rails s`
+6. To run this server, enter `rails s`
-6. Open a browser window and go to http://localhost:3000
+7. Open a browser window and go to http://localhost:3000

 You should now be able to hit the API endpoints using Postman or a similar tool.